SC refuses to stay Delhi HC order allowing pvt schools to levy development, annual fees | Law-Order

 At the outset, senior advocates Shyam Divan and N K Kaul, appearing for bodies representing private schools, opposed the Delhi government's appeal.

-They said the single judge bench of the high court, on May 31, had taken note of an apex court's judgment in the 'Indian School, Jodhpur vs the State of Rajasthan, in which it was held that the schools shall collect annual fees with a deduction of 15 percent and had applied that in the instant case.
+They said the single-judge bench of the high court, on May 31, had taken note of an apex court's judgement in the ''Indian School, Jodhpur vs State of Rajasthan, in which it was held that the schools shall collect annual fees with a deduction of 15 per cent and had applied that in the instant case.

-Singh said the apex court's judgment was not applicable in Delhi's context as it has been held in the past that DoE is duly empowered to decide the issue of levy of fees and moreover, the private schools have been already been allowed to charge tuition fees.
+Singh said the apex court's judgement was not applicable in Delhi's context as it has been held in the past that DoE is duly empowered to decide the issue of levy of fees and moreover, the private schools have already been allowed to charge tuition fees.

 “Schools were asked to waive only annual charges and development fees,” Singh said.

-Earlier on June 7, while refusing to stay the May 31 order of the single judge bench allowing private unaided schools to collect annual and development charges, the division bench had observed that if the AAP government was so populist, it can help schools with some funds.
+On June 7, while refusing to stay the May 31 order of the single judge allowing private unaided schools to collect annual and development charges, the division bench had observed that if the AAP government was so populist, it can help schools with some funds.

 “Don't be just a populist government.
 Give money to schools also.
 They also need money to run the schools.
 They have to pay taxes also...
 If you want to be such a populist government, please help them.
 Do something, who is stopping you,” the division bench of the high court had said.

-The May 31 verdict had quashed two office orders of April and August last year issued by the Directorate of Education (DoE) of the Delhi government forbidding and postponing collection of annual charges and development fees, saying they were ''illegal'' and ''ultra vires'' the powers of DoE stipulated under the Delhi School Education (DSE) Act and the Rules.
+The May 31 verdict had quashed two office orders of April and August last year issued by the DoE forbidding and postponing collection of annual charges and development fees, saying they were ''illegal'' and ''ultra vires'' the powers of DoE stipulated under the Delhi School Education (DSE) Act and the Rules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)